 In existing homes, it is legal to install a two-prong outlet.
 Moreover, they are code-compliant.
 But when it comes to adding a 3-prong outlet, you will need to follow the NEC rules.
 A GFCI sensor will cut off power to the circuit if it detects a ground fault.
 The other way to safely install a ground-less outlet is to rewire the electrical circuit.

 The first step is to unplug the old outlet from the wall.
 The ungrounded outlet is unreliable because it is not grounded.
 It also does not provide any surge protection.
-For that reason, Mr. Electric does not recommend installing ungrounded outlets.
+For that reason, we does not recommend installing ungrounded outlets.
 Then, disconnect the power to the old outlet at the service panel.
 Once you do that, you can remove the cover plate.
 Once the cover plate is removed, gently extend the old outlet without disturbing the wiring.

 Although ungrounded outlets are not mandatory, they still should be replaced.
 Using ungrounded outlets can result in fires, damaged appliances, and electrical shock.
 You can avoid these problems by properly grounding three-prong outlets.
 An electrician can explain the science behind electrical systems and make the right decision for you.
 It is not necessary to rewire the entire home.
 So, if you have ungrounded outlets, be sure to upgrade.